CT-Data-Collaborative/population-estimates-dashboard/README.md

 In addition, this dataset includes estimates of the components of population change (births, deaths, and domestic and international migration) at the state and planning region levels from the PEP, and new housing units permitted annually in each town from the Census Bureau’s Building Permit Survey.

-This data powers the [Connecticut Population Estimates Dashboard] (https://public.tableau.com/app/profile/connecticut.state.data.center/viz/ConnecticutPopulationEstimatesJuly2024/PEPDashboard).
+This data powers the [Connecticut Population Estimates Dashboard](https://public.tableau.com/app/profile/connecticut.state.data.center/viz/ConnecticutPopulationEstimatesJuly2024/PEPDashboard).

 ### Download instructions